mattldawson/dts/docs/integration/staging_status.md

 Transfer System (DTS) asks your system to stage a set of files for transfer.
 The DTS makes a file staging request, and your system returns some sort of identifier that can be used to track the staging operation.
-In this section, we describe a _staging status endpoint_ that the DTS can query with the identifier it was given.
+In this section, we describe a _staging status endpoint_ that the DTS can query using the unique staging identifier provided by the database.

 This one's easy--your endpoint should accept a UUID that the DTS was given when it requested a staging operation for a set of specific files, and return